The Best Street Food in Buenos Aires for a True Local Taste

 At The Argentine Experience, you’ll enjoy a curated multi-course tasting menu that brings together the flavors you’d usually find on the streets of Buenos Aires and the fine dining you’d expect at the city’s top restaurants, all prepared with the care and quality of a truly professional kitchen.
 It even includes a hands-on empanada lesson, where guests learn to fold and shape their own before enjoying them fresh out of the oven.
 The menu also covers essential Argentine bites, from grill classics like chorizo to sweets and regional dishes that give a sense of the country’s diversity.

 Drinks are part of the journey as well.
-Throughout the experience, you taste Argentine wines, cocktails, and other local favorites carefully paired with each dish, ensuring the food and drink go hand in hand.
+Throughout the experience, you taste Argentine wines carefully paired with each dish, ensuring the food and drink go hand in hand.

 the argentine experience